 To get started with social media marketing, you will need to create profiles on the platforms that you want to focus on.
 Once you have created your profiles, it’s important to populate them with engaging content.
 This can include blog posts, images, infographics, and videos.

 Guest blogging is a great way to promote your blog and reach a new audience.
-When you guest blog on another website, you are given the opportunity to write an article that will be published on their site.
+When you guest blog on another website, you are allowed to write an article that will be published on their site.
 This article will include a link back to your own website, which helps drive traffic back to your site.
 You can also promote and link back to your blog from your author bio.

 To get started with guest blogging, you will need to find websites that accept guest contributions.
 Once you have found a few sites that you would like to contribute to, you will need to pitch them an article idea.
 If they approve your article, you will then write the article and submit it to them for publication.